datakurre/blog/content/blog/2024/12/bpmn-orhcestrated-system-tests/index.md

 Even traditional test flows make beautiful diagrams, but the more challenging the flow, the more BPMN excels.

+**What if test suites take a long time to complete because they are waiting for external services?**

 ![Example BPMN test flow polling for external services](example-poll.png)

 **What if they take days due to waiting for third parties to complete their tasks?**